 VSL receives a significant amount of its revenue from Salt Lake County (the "County").
-The County contract provided approximately 66% and 63% of the total revenue of the Organization for the years ended December 31, 2021 and 2020, respectively.
+The County contract provided approximately 77% and 66% of the total revenue of the Organization for the years ended December 31, 2022 and 2021, respectively.

-Notes to the Financial Statements For the Years Ended December 31, 2021 and 2020
+Notes to the Financial Statements For the Years Ended December 31, 2022 and 2021

-13. CONCENTRATIONS (Continued)
+11. CONCENTRATIONS (Continued)

-As of December 31, 2021, there were concentrations in the Organization's accounts receivable balances as 47% of total accounts receivable balances were from one party.
-As of December 31, 2020, no such concentrations were noted.
+As of December 31, 2022 and 2021, there were concentrations in the Organization's accounts receivable balances as 85% and 47%, respectively, of total accounts receivable balances were from one party.

-14. COMMITMENTS
+12. COMMITMENTS